-- 3. Explain why Active Constructive Responses are most effective for building trust. - The people we trust are not just the ones who are there when things get rough, but also those who are there to help celebrate our successes too. - How we respond to good news matters just as much as how we respond to bad news and helps build a sense of trust.
+- 2. Explain why Active Constructive Responses are most effective for building trust. - The people we trust are not just the ones who are there when things get rough, but also those who are there to help celebrate our successes too. - How we respond to good news matters just as much as how we respond to bad news and helps build a sense of trust.

-Apply knowledge of ACR to a hypothetical scenario.
+To practice applying ACR to a hypothetical scenario.

-- 1. Introduce a hypothetical scenario in which a unit member tells you something. - Let's say SPC Rodriguez shows up and tells you they were selected for Soldier of the quarter. - Work together in small groups to come up with possible answers.
+- 1. Introduce a hypothetical scenario in which a unit member tells you something. - Let's say SPC Rodriguez shows up and tells you they were selected for Soldier of the quarter. - Work together in small groups to come up with possible responses for all four boxes.